Renew a Teaching License in KS

 How do I renew a teaching license in KS?

-This chart helps teachers with renewal requirements for a teaching license in KS and understand the renewal process for a Kansas Professional License.
+This chart helps teachers understand the renewal process for a Kansas Professional License.
 Teachers need to know:

 - Renewal options are always printed on your teaching license.
 You may also need to get verification from your principal or director.